MustardTek/visual-doorbell-jacdac/README.md

 | User Guide           | 1.0     | [Adaptive_Case_for_Ps4_Controller_User_Guide](/Documentation/Adaptive_Case_for_Ps4_Controller_User_Guide.pdf)    |

 ### Code Files
 Links to the MakeCode can be found in the Assembly Guide.
-You can also find the code files here.
+You can also find the code files [here](https://github.com/MustardTek/visual-doorbell-jacdac/tree/main/Code%20Files).

 ## Attribution

-Design:
+Design by MustardTek.
+MustardTek is a ....

-(insert attributions)
+ - Website: (www.MustardTek.com)[https://mustardtek.com/]

-Documentation by
+Documentation by MustardTek and Angela Guo.

 ## License